 Key Points

-• Based on the number of active territories observed in a partial Tahoe Region survey in 2019, it is likely that a full Tahoe Region survey, would show more active territories than the TRPA threshold standard.
+Based on the number of active territories observed in a partial survey of the Tahoe Region in 2019, a more comprehensive survey might reveal more active territories, meeting or exceeding the TRPA threshold standard of 12 active nesting territories.